 The first step is to contact your school district and request an evaluation in writing.
 When you request that your child be evaluated for special education in writing this is called a referral.

-The Individuals with Disabilities Education Act requires referrals to be in writing.
+The Individuals with Disabilities Education Act does not quire referrals to be in writing.
+However, putting your request in writing helps you keep a record of your request for referral.

 My child attends a private school.
 Does our school district still have to evaluate him/her?